Computer Crimes: NY Penal Law Article 156

 Prosecutors in New York are vigilant about finding and routing out all forms of crime related to computers.
-Unfortunately, there are many criminal defense attorneys in New York City whose experience with computers barely goes beyond knowing how to turn one on.
+Fortunately, there are a few experienced cybercrime attorneys in New York City, such as the computer crime and cybercrime defense team at Crotty Saland PC, whose knowledge of and skills with computers and related crimes can provide you with the foundation for a viable and strong defense to any computer offense.
+However, be warned.
+There are many other lawyers whose skills, or lack thereof, barely go beyond knowing how to turn a computer on.
 As a prosecutor in the Manhattan District Attorney's Office under Robert Morgenthau and one of the founders of the Identity Theft Unit, Jeremy Saland has had real hands on computer forensic training and experience investigating computer crimes.
-In fact, as a New York City computer crime defense attorney he has trained with MARES, SEARCH, NYPTI and other organizations.
-Similarly, Elizabeth “Liz” Crotty served in both the Trial Division and the Investigatory Division where her experience regularly involved crimes involving computers and search warrants on the same.
+In fact, prior to becoming a New York City computer crime defense attorney he trained with MARES, SEARCH, NYPTI and other organizations to hone the necessary skills to prosecute computer and cyber offenses in New York.
+Similarly, Elizabeth “Liz” Crotty served in both the Trial Division and the Investigatory Division of the New York County District Attorney’s Office where her experience regularly involved crimes where computers were the vehicles to perpetrate a great number of offenses.
+Both she and Sam Coe, another former Manhattan prosecutor and cybercrime lawyer at Crotty Saland PC, have spent countless hours on both sides of the criminal justice system immersed in New York’s computer crimes defense and prosecution.
+Whether a computer crime arrest, indictment or investigation is pending in New York City or the Hudson Valley, Crotty Saland PC is prepared to navigate you through the criminal justice system.

-Since leaving the District Attorney’s Office more than a decade ago, the criminal defense attorneys at Crotty Saland PC have represented many clients confronted with computer crimes as both defendants accused of various offenses and victims of other’s malfeasances.
-For example, our attorneys represent clients who are victims of unauthorized use where someone accessed personal photographs and content from an iPhone for their own sexual gratification.
-We have also represented numerous defendants accused of using computers as tools for frauds such as Embezzlement or installed keystroke loggers or other devices to access emails and personal information.
-Simply, the crimes involving computers are as diverse as the people who are alleged to commit them or are victims of some other person’s conduct.
+Since leaving the District Attorney’s Office more than a decade ago, the criminal defense attorneys and founding partners Crotty Saland PC have represented many clients confronted with computer crimes and continue to do so in Manhattan, Brooklyn, Queens, Bronx, Westchester, Rockland, Dutchess, Putnam and Orange counties.
+In fact, Crotty Saland has both successfully represented clients to avoid felony and misdemeanor prosecution, criminal records and dispose of cases prior to arrest.
+Similarly, our attorneys have assisted victims of computer crimes to put an end to their tormentor’s malfeasances, abuse and unlawful access to and use of data from private computers.
+For example, our attorneys represent clients who are victims of unauthorized use where a former intimate partner accessed personal photographs and content from an iPhone for their own sexual gratification.
+We have also represented numerous defendants accused of using computers as tools for frauds, or installed keystroke loggers or other devices to access emails and personal information.
+Simply, the crimes involving computers are as diverse as the people who are alleged to commit them and the victims of these offenses.

 Some of the crimes that are associated with computers and related devices include: